Opening Day Balance Sheet – Capital

 The opening day capital balance forms part of the opening balance sheet of the business.
 Capital represents cash or cash equivalents invested by the owners in the business, often referred to as a capital introduction.

-The capital opening balance is recorded in the balance sheet of a business under its own heading of capital and together with retained earnings, forms part of the owners equity in the business.
+The capital balance is recorded in the balance sheet of a business under its own heading of capital.
+Together with retained earnings, capital forms part of the owners equity in the business.

 Capital Opening Balance in the Financial Projection